Welding Manipulator

 The numbers or the prefixes of each of these symbols refer to the type or the position of welding that needs to be done.
 In case you weren’t aware, there are four (4) different welding positions.
 You know what?
 Here’s a table for you to understand what we’re talking about.

-The most common position in welding; when the welder is above the workpiece and is welding normally from point A to point B.
+1 or Flat Welding | The most common position in welding; when the welder is above the workpiece and is welding normally from point A to point B. |

-It’s not the same as flat welding because the weld will be horizontal.
-Imagine you’re the welder and what you see on eye level is what you’re welding.
+2 or Horizontal Welding | It’s not the same as flat welding because the weld will be horizontal.
+Imagine you’re the welder and what you see on eye level is what you’re welding. |

-Vertical welding or the welding from point A to point B at a vertical axis instead of a horizontal one.
+3 or Vertical Welding | Vertical welding or the welding from point A to point B at a vertical axis instead of a horizontal one. |

-Overhead welding – considered the most difficult or most complex or when the welder performs the welding process over his or her head.
+4 or Overhead Welding | Overhead welding – considered the most difficult or most complex or when the welder performs the welding process over his or her head. |

 That’s for the numbers or prefixes.
 What about the letters on those signs and symbols?